Explore Military Tools for ArcGIS

 - Zoom to the new symbol and create a new bookmark named U.S. 328 Infantry Regiment.

-Now you'll add the last American unit, U.S. 321st Artillery Regiment, part of the U.S. 164th Artillery Brigade.
+Next, you'll add the last American unit, U.S. 321st Artillery Regiment, part of the U.S. 164th Artillery Brigade.
 Most of the information is the same, but you need to change Identity/Affiliation to an artillery symbol and add additional information about the range of its guns.

 - In the Military Symbol Editor pane, on the Search tab, search for artillery and select Fires: Field Artillery.

-- Country Code: United States
+- For Country Code, choose United States.

 The additional information indicates the caliber of the guns the regiment fires.